The Bends (album): Legacy

-In 2015, Selway said The Bends originated the "Radiohead aesthetic", aided by Donwood's artwork.
-The journalist Rob Sheffield recalled that it "shocked the world", elevating Radiohead from "pasty British boys to a very 70s kind of UK art-rock godhead".
+The journalist Rob Sheffield said that The Bends "shocked the world", elevating Radiohead from "pasty British boys to a very 70s kind of UK art-rock godhead".
 It attracted interest from high-profile musicians and film stars.
 Two years after its release, the Guardian critic Caroline Sullivan wrote that The Bends had taken Radiohead from "indie one hit-wonder" into the "premier league of respected British rock bands".
 The Rolling Stone journalist Jordan Runtagh wrote in 2012 that The Bends was "a musically dense and emotionally complex masterwork that erased their one-hit-wonder status forever".
 Another Rolling Stone critic, Barry Walters, who had previously dismissed Radiohead as one of "plenty of second-hand, third-tier, fake-Seattle bands canvassing the US", wrote that The Bends "sustained the tunes that supported their seriousness, and put the 'Creep'-enabled money being thrown at them to good use".

 The writer Nick Hornby wrote in 2000 that, with The Bends, Radiohead "found their voice ...
 No other contemporary band has managed to mix such a cocktail of rage, sarcasm, self-pity, exquisite tunefulness and braininess."
 Writing for Uncut in 2001, Stephen Dalton wrote: "This dark masterpiece was a massive leap forward from Pablo Honey.
 Beyond the typically fraught, lurching guitar anthems it boasted grace and grandeur, epic soundtracks and programmed rhythms."
 Another Uncut writer, Sam Richards, wrote in 2009: "The '90s music press analysis of a sudden epiphany occurring between Pablo Honey and The Bends seems like overstating the case.
 Many of the musical and lyrical themes are similar but The Bends is simply more focused, better written, less anxious and allows Thom Yorke's voice more room."
 The Pitchfork critic Scott Plagenhoef wrote that The Bends was a "more approachable and loveable version" of Radiohead and remained many fans' favourite album.
-In March 2025, the 30th anniversary of The Bends, Radiohead posted footage of Yorke performing at the Horseshoe Tavern in Toronto on March 28th, 1995.
+In March 2025, the 30th anniversary of The Bends, Radiohead posted footage of Yorke performing at the Horseshoe Tavern in Toronto on 28 March 1995.